LilyTronics/lily_data_logger_software/docs/installation.rst

 ============

 Installing the Lily Data Logger Studio is very easy.
 After downloading the release package, extract the package to a folder of your choosing.
+After extracting the files, you can use the application.
+There is no installer.
+This makes it easy to run the application from an USB stick or other removable media.

 After extracting the files, the following files/folders should be there: